How Nigeria’s Olise must improve after EFL Young Player of the Season award – Reading boss Paunovic

 "But when he knows how to play and work for the team, his individual qualities were highlighted much more."

-Olise is reportedly attracting interest from Premier League club Leeds United after his impressive 2020-21 season, but the Royals are focused on working with him.
+Olise is reportedly attracting interest from Premier League club Leeds United after his impressive 2020-21 season, but the Royals are focused on working with him though he has a year left on his contract.

 "I think he can enjoy the game more if he improves his execution," Paunovic added.